sunnyMiglani/AlexaSpeakingTest/README.md

 # About:

 This is part of a Co-design system for the University of Bristol's Bristol Interaction Group focused on HCI research

+### Observations:

+This part is to be filled once the experiment has been completed.

+But an observation made during the production of this system is that **Users having to say `Alexa Ask Big Historian ...` is quite verbose, and this can cause interruptions while using the program.
+However this idea of using `Alexa` to trigger the device and `Big Historian` to specify the app is needed by users to allow them to talk to each other during a group activity.**

+**For a single user, the implementation could be changed to use a `.listen("...")` at the end of each `.speak("...")` to trigger Alexa to keep the conversation going, however as we're unsure whether this will be a group experiment or a solo experiment, the `.listen()` has been ommited except for the example in the `HelloIntent` invocation.
+This can be raised by saying "Alexa ask big historian hello" .**

 # Support: